alexandrajulius/approval-tests/README.md

 and you want to test its behaviour with a bunch of different values for each of those arguments.

-Copy the below code example and adjust the number and type of inputs that you have.
+Copy the below code or use this repo's [example](https://github.com/alexandrajulius/approval-tests/blob/main/tests/Example/GildedRoseCombinationsTest.php) and adjust the number and type of inputs that you have.
 Specify the input arguments of the method you want to test in `$arguments`:
 Either list the values that the arguments can take explicitly in arrays or use `range()`.